 - Bandwidth: An edge computing topology can also support IoT devices in environments with unreliable network connectivity, such as cruise ships, offshore oil platforms, rural agricultural plants, remote military outposts and ecological research sites.
 Local compute and storage resources can enable continuous operation even with a hit-or-miss connection to the cloud.

 In some instances, limited edge computing capabilities are embedded directly into connected devices themselves -- such as a wearable health monitor that analyzes heart rate data or a smart security camera with built-in facial recognition processing capabilities.
 As computer component costs drop, in-device edge computing technology becomes more feasible.

 Edge computing can also occur in stand-alone network devices, such as routers, sensor hubs or IoT gateways.
-More intensive compute and storage resources reside in localized edge servers or in small clusters of edge servers that form micro-data centers, which mobile carriers are already deploying at their new 5G cellular base stations, according to Gartner.
+More intensive compute and storage resources reside in localized edge servers or in small clusters of edge servers that form micro-data centers, which mobile carriers are already deploying at their 5G cellular base stations, according to Gartner.
 Some IT pros also consider larger, regional data centers to be under the broad umbrella of edge computing.

 Emerging use cases span industries, with applications in energy, finance, healthcare, manufacturing, retail, transportation, virtual reality and more.

 Edge computing technology is not without its challenges, of course.
 As Patrick Hubbard -- head geek and senior technical product marketing manager at SolarWinds -- points out, the more intelligent an edge device, the more intensive its configuration, deployment and maintenance requirements.